temporalio/documentation/docs-src/strongly-typed-errors/pending-child-workflows-limit-exceeded.md

   - strongly-typed
 ---

-This error indicates that the maximum number of Child Workflows has been reached.
+This error indicates that the Workflow Task was failed to prevent the creation of more Child Workflows.

-The Workflow Task was failed to prevent any more Child Workflows from being added.
+Wait for the system to finish any currently running Child Workflows before retrying this Task.